NCAR/python-tutorial/pages/part1_1.rst

 ..

    By adding this datafile to your directory, you have made a change that is not yet reflected in our git repository.
-Type "git add" and then the name of the altered file to stage your change.
+Type `git add` and then the name of the altered file to stage your change.

 10. Check your git status once again